Camping in winter? You may shudder at the thought, but an early winter’s morning can be one of the most beautiful times to be outdoors.

-It’s rated down to a 0°F and although I suspect most people would be chilly if the temperatures dropped that low, it should definitely keep you warm between 20°F and 30°F.
+It’s rated down to a 0°F, and although I suspect most people would be chilly if the temperatures dropped that low, it should keep you warm between 20°F and 30°F.

-And for a bag that costs around fifty bucks, that’s a pretty good deal.
+And for a bag that has a low cost, that’s a pretty good deal.

 The trade-off comes with the size and weight.
 The North Rim is a bulky, heavy sleeping bag.

-This won’t be an issue if you’re camping near to your vehicle, but you’ll struggle to squash it into your backpack if you’re going hiking.
+Bulkiness isn’t necessarily an issue if you’re camping near your vehicle, but you’ll struggle to flatten it into your backpack if you’re going hiking in the backcountry.

-It’s got most of the features you’d expect a winter sleeping bag to have, but be aware that as it’s a cheap bag, the materials aren’t likely to be of the same quality as a bag that costs five times as much.
+It has most of the features you’d expect a winter sleeping bag to have.
+But at a lower cost, the materials will not be the same quality as a bag that costs five times as much.

-If you’re planning on doing a lot of winter camping, it may be worth seeing if you can stretch your budget a bit, but for occasional use, the North Rim will be more than adequate.
+If you’re planning on doing a lot of winter camping, it may be worth stretching your budget a bit.
+But for occasional use, the North Rim will be more than adequate.

 Things To Consider Before Buying

-It’s not difficult to buy a cold weather sleeping bag, but more than their warm weather counterparts, it’s kind of important to get it right.
+It’s not difficult to buy a cold weather sleeping bag, but it’s important to get it right.